HSLdevcom/jore4-jore3-importer/README.md

 #### Importing Data From the Importer's Database to the Jore 4 Database

 The second part of the import job imports scheduled stop points, lines, routes, and journey patterns from the importer's database to the Jore 4 database.
-The steps of this import flow (`transmodelExportFlow`) follow the [chunk oriented processing "pattern" of Spring Batch](https://docs.spring.io/spring-batch/docs/current/reference/html/step.html#chunkOrientedProcessing).
+The steps of this import flow (`jore4ExportFlow`) follow the [chunk oriented processing "pattern" of Spring Batch](https://docs.spring.io/spring-batch/docs/current/reference/html/step.html#chunkOrientedProcessing).
 The import flow consists of the following steps:

-* The `prepareTransmodelExportStep` step deletes the data found from the target tables.
+* The `prepareJore4ExportStep` step deletes the data found from the target tables.
 * The `exportScheduledStopPointsStep` step imports scheduled stop points from the importer's database to the Jore 4 database.
   See also: [the non-obvious assumptions](#scheduled-stop-points).
 * The `exportLinesStep` step imports lines from the importer's database to the Jore 4 database.